 Depending on your demo design, you can also use a Container to toggle between multiple images, set a consistent background color throughout the demo, or simply use it as a base layer to work off, for example, when you are not using a full-screen image or video in a scene.
-You can also set the background fill color in the Properties Panel of the Container element.

 In Canvas View, Containers appear as bounding boxes with a yellow border.
 In the Layers panel, they appear as drop-down menus that you can expand to add or see their elements.

 How to Create a Container

 There are three ways to group multiple elements within a scene to create a container:

 - Simply click and drag within the canvas view over the entirety of the elements you’d like to group, right click over them to open up the context menu and select group (or use the shortcut command+g/ control+g).

 - Hold Shift while selecting the elements in the Layers panel you’d like to group, right click and select Group (or use the shortcut command+g/ control+g).

 - Click and drag a Container element from the Elements panel.
 Manually group the desired elements by clicking on the drop down arrow of the container in the Layers panel and dragging the desired elements into the Container.